How Can Talk Therapy Improve Mental Health

 Physical improvements

 Severe psychological distress can cause symptoms that manifest themselves in a physical form, such as painful or unpleasant sensations.
 Mental illnesses like depression, anxiety, and PTSD can have physical symptoms like stomach upset, chronic pain, headaches, and more.
-By starting a plan with your talk therapist, you can find healthy ways to reduce symptoms affecting your sleep and overall well-being.
+By starting a plan with your talk therapist, you can find healthy ways to reduce the symptoms affecting your sleep and overall well-being.

 Therapy techniques to avoid self-remedies